US auto sales slump, stalled by car computer chip shortage - NewsBreak

 Last month, what happened at his dealership about 115 miles (185 kilometers) southeast of Boise was repeated across the country as factory closures due to a worsening global shortage of computer chips crimped U.S. new vehicle shipments.

-U.S. new vehicle sales tumbled about 26% in September as chip shortages and other parts-supply disruptions cut into the selection on dealer lots and raised prices once again to record levels.
+Forecasters expect that September sales fell around 25% from last year as chip shortages and other parts-supply disruptions cut into the selection on dealer lots and raised prices once again to record levels.
 That sent many frustrated consumers to the sidelines to wait out a shortage that has hobbled the industry since late last year.

-Automakers sold just over 1 million vehicles during the month, according to Edmunds.com, a figure that included estimates for Ford and others that didn't report numbers Friday.
-September was the lowest sales month of the year, Edmunds said.
+J.D.
+Power expects U.S. automakers to sell just over 1 million vehicles in September, for an annual sales rate of 12.2 million.
+That’s a rate that’s 4 million lower than last year, and 4.9 million below September of 2019.

-For the third quarter, sales were 3.4 million, down 13% from the same period a year ago.
+For the third quarter, J.D.
+Power expects sales to fall just over 13% from the same period a year ago.

-Automakers on Friday reported some pretty poor numbers.
+Automakers on Friday were reporting some pretty poor numbers.
 General Motors, which only reports sales by quarter, said its deliveries were off nearly 33% from July through September of last year.
-Stellantis, formerly Fiat Chrysler, saw quarterly sales dip 19%, while Nissan sales were down 10% for the quarter.
+Nissan sales were down 10% for the quarter.

 “September results show that there are simply not enough vehicles available to meet consumer demand,” said Thomas King, president of data and analytics at J.D.
 Power.